websanco/liferay-learn/docs/dxp/latest/en/developing-applications/data-frameworks/service-builder/service-builder-basics/generating-model-persistence-and-service-code.md

 1 actionable task: 1 executed
 ```

-Service Builder generates Java classes, database scripts, and configuration files for the model, persistene, and services.
+Service Builder generates Java classes, database scripts, and configuration files for the model, persistence, and services.
 The file paths are relative to the `y7g4-service` module.

 Here's an overview of the generated structure: